Are you gearing up for your first Thanksgiving off-grid?

-So the books share the history of popcorn on Thanksgiving by saying that the Native Americans brought bags of popped corn to the Thanksgiving feast.
+The books share the history of popcorn on Thanksgiving by saying that the Native Americans brought bags of popped corn to the Thanksgiving feast.

 Obviously, popcorn was a favorite food on the prairie because it required so little.
-All you need is some corn and a fire to pop it.
+All you need is some corn and fire to pop it.

 8. Off-Grid Turkey